 ■ Cost -- This material is sold under several trade names and package sizes, but ask for a generic version of the product in 1.6 oz packaging of 75% WSP (water soluble powder) labeled for treating adelgids.
 A four-pack typically costs between $35 and $50 and treats an average of 181 diameter inches.
 Using the do-it-yourself option and assuming a cost of $37.50 per four-pack (including tax) , treatment cost ranges from $.14 to $.41 per diameter inch, and compared to an average of $1.00 - $4.00 per diameter inch for professional treatment.
 See "Other Economical Formulations of Imidacloprid" below for some even more cost-effective options.
 The Hemlock Help Line 706-429-8010 can assist you in finding the most appropriate product and source.

-Additional Imidacloprid products have recently come to our attention that are more economical than the powdered ones for large treatment projects.
-The 2F and 2L formulations listed below are flowable or liquid products containing either 21.4% or 22.6% Imidacloprid, are sold in a 1-gallon container, cost the same as a generic case of Imidacloprid 75 WSP, but contain more active ingredient (2 pounds or 907 grams as opposed to 1.2 pounds or 544 grams in a case of Imidacloprid 75 WSP).
+There are several generic liquid/flowable Imidacloprid products that are even more economical than the generic powders for large treatment projects.
+The 2F and 2L formulations listed below are flowable or liquid products containing either 21.4% or 22.6% Imidacloprid, are sold in a 1-gallon container, cost the same as a generic case of Imidacloprid 75 WSP, but contain more active ingredient (2 pounds or 907 grams compared to 1.2 pounds or 544 grams in a case of Imidacloprid 75 WSP) so they go farther for the same cost.
 They are labeled for adelgids, are not restricted use products, and can be used for either foliar or soil application.

-Dinotefuran (click here for product labels and MSDS)
+Dinotefuran -- click here for product labels and SDS

-Hemlock that are heavily infested and very large infested hemlocks (greater than 20 inches DBH) showing zero or minimal new growth require a more rapid-acting product containing Dinotefuran, sold as Safari and Transtect.
+Hemlock that are heavily infested and very large infested hemlocks (greater than 20 inches DBH) showing zero or minimal new growth require a more rapid-acting product containing Dinotefuran, sold as Safari, Transtect, and Zylam Liquid.
 (It's also good for hemlocks that are heavily infested with elongate hemlock scale or spider mites.)
-The recommended formulation of Safari for treating hemlocks is the 20% concentration soluble granule (SG) that is mixed in water; Transtect is available as a 70% concentration water soluble powder (WSP).
+The recommended formulation of Safari for treating hemlocks is the 20% concentration soluble granule (SG) that is mixed in water; Transtect is available as a 70% concentration water soluble powder (WSP); and Zylam is available as a 10% concentration liquid.

 Dinotefuran poses minimal risk to man and the